alberti42/tmux-fzf-links-to-be-deleted/README.md

 3. **`@fzf-links-fzf-display-options`**: This option specifies the arguments passed to `fzf-tmux` and, subsequently, to `fzf`.
 Refer to the respective man pages of [`fzf-tmux`](https://github.com/junegunn/fzf#fzf-tmux) and [`fzf`](https://github.com/junegunn/fzf#options) for detailed documentation of the available arguments.

+	 - **`-h`**: A custom option added by this plugin to set the height in number of lines of the tmux popup.
+The argument can be a positive integer or a percentage of tmux pane height.
+For example: `-h 30` means that a panel hosting up to 30 matches will be shown.
+The extra lines consumed by the border are not accounted for by this option.

+   - **Automatic Height Calculation**: If `-h` (height) is not specified in the options, the plugin dynamically computes the necessary popup height to fit all matches.

+	 - **`-w`**: A custom option added by this plugin to set the width in number of characters of the tmux popup, without accounting for the 2 characters consumed by the borders.
+The argument can be a positive integer or a percentage of tmux pane width.

+	 - **`-x`**: A custom option added by this plugin to set the horizontal offset in number of characters of the tmux popup.
+This option must be a positive integer.

+ 	 - **`-y`**: A custom option added by this plugin to set the vertical offset in number of characters of the tmux popup.
+This option must be a positive integer.

-   - **`--maxnum-displayed`**: A custom option added by this plugin to limit the maximum number of items displayed in the `fzf` popup.
-If the total matches exceed this number, the plugin ensures that only up to `--maxnum-displayed` items are shown.
+   - **`--maxnum-displayed`**: A custom option added by this plugin to limit the maximum number of matches displayed in the `fzf` popup.
+If the total matches exceed this number, the plugin ensures that only up to `--maxnum-displayed` matches are shown.
 This is particularly helpful for avoiding oversized popups when many matches are present.

-   - **Automatic Height Calculation**: If `-h` (height) is not specified in the options, the plugin dynamically computes the necessary popup height to fit all items, up to the value set in `--maxnum-displayed`.
-If fewer matches exist, the height adjusts accordingly.

    Example:
    ```tmux